abdelkd/kaizen/3 - Zettelkasten/How to configure tsup.md

 ---
 # How to configure tsup

-Even though tsup can be used with no config (through the `tsup` command) it needs configuration whne you want to customize the output (minify, sourcemap...etc).
+Even though tsup can be used with no config (through the `tsup` command) it needs configuration when you want to customize the output (minify, sourcemap...etc).
 To configure tsup, all you have to do is create a configuration file (see: [[What is tsup]]) and here's an example of a configuration file:

 ```ts